shohirose/mpi-examples/README.md

 ### Linux or Mac

 You can use either OpenMPI or MPICH.
 I recommend to install OpenMPI or MPICH by using any software package manager.
-For example, you can install OpenMP on Ubuntu as
+For example, you can install OpenMPI on Ubuntu as

 ```terminal
 $ sudo apt install openmpi